GeoTecINIT/awarns-framework/README.md

   clear(): Promise<void>;
 }

-const DOC_TYPE = 'visit-counter';
+// Required to distinguish different entity types inside the framework store const DOC_TYPE = 'visit-counter';

 class VisitCountersStoreDB implements VisitCountersStore {
   private readonly store: AwarnsStore<VisitCounter>;

   constructor() {
+    // Creating a new store requires:
+    // - The type that the store will work with
+    // - A string to uniquely identify the entities being managed
+    // - A function to transform (serialize) entities into DB documents
-    this.store = new AwarnsStore<VisitCounter>(DOC_TYPE, docFrom, nearbyAreaFrom);
+    // - A function to reverse the transform (deserialize) DB documents back into entities this.store = new AwarnsStore<VisitCounter>(DOC_TYPE, docFrom, nearbyAreaFrom);
   }